Ministries and Groups

-We have a choir that sings at our 10:30 AM service, and rehearses on Wednesdays at 7 PM.
-We have a Junior Choir for children & youth age 7 through teens that meets for half an hour on Sundays following the 10:30 service.
+We have a choir that sings at our 10:30 AM service, and rehearses on Wednesdays at 7 PM (on break for the summer, rehearsals starting again in the fall).
 We are recruiting musicians and soloists who would like to play or sing regularly with us, or just as a guest appearance.
 A few times a year, we host group sing-along events open to the community.
-On the 1st and 3rd Sundays of each month, the duo 'Acacia' (vocals/guitar) provides the music at our 9 AM services.

 We are a people of prayer in all aspects of our lives.
 We have prayer groups available, and are always happy to pray for you, your loved ones, or your needs.
 We include prayer requests in our own prayers, and also in our services.
 Please forward any prayer requests to the main office, or feel free to mention them in person to Rev. Cate or any other person of prayer.

 We’ve started a prayer shawl ministry in the parish, and have already received two shawls!
 For those who don't know, a prayer shawl is given to a person in need (physically, mentally, spiritually, etc) as a reminder that they are loved, and that they are being prayed for.
 My hope is that we can have some available to give out, whenever needed.
 Once shawls are available, you’re welcome to take them for someone you know who is in need.
 If you knit or crochet, you’re welcome to make shawls in any pattern/colour you see fit.
 Just remember that the intention of these is that they would be big enough for people to wrap around themselves, as a comfort.
-There are some patterns available at the back of the church if you would like some guidance, or there are tonnes of patterns available online.
-You also may notice that there are some shawls in progress at the back of the church, with a simple pattern.
-You are welcome to pick these up and work on them at any time.
-The more hands, the merrier!
-Please return them to the basket when you’re finished working on them.
+Patterns are available (just ask!) if you would like some guidance, or there are tonnes of patterns available online.

 Primate's World Relief and Development Fund (PWRDF)